Sell on your terms. No Fees - Any Condition

 Yakima Washington

-Yakima tops the list as the cheapest place to live in Washington state thanks to its low-cost housing and rent prices.
-With a median home price of $344,937 and an average rent of $750 for a one-bedroom apartment, Yakima is the place to beat.
+Yakima tops the list as the cheapest place to live in Washington state, thanks to its low-cost housing and rent prices.
+With a median home price of $344,937 and an average rent of $750 for a one-bedroom apartment, Yakima is the place to be.

-In addition, the cost of living in Yakima is 15% lower than the average in Washington.
+In addition, the cost of living in Yakima is 15% lower than the state average.
 This makes it one of the most affordable places to call home.

 In terms of the environment, the city enjoys nearly 300 days of sunshine each year, making it an ideal place for outdoor activities like hiking, fishing, or visiting the scenic Yakima Greenway.